1coderookie/BSB-LPB-LAN_EN/docs/chap04.md

 - Open the BSB_lan sketch by double clicking the file *BSB_lan.ino*.
 The necessary files like *BSB_lan_config.h* and *BSB_lan_defs.h* will automatically loaded within.

 - Switch to the tab "BSB_lan_config.h" and configure the necessary parameters like IP address etc. corresponding to your network.
 Check if the IP you are typing in isn't already used by your router.

-- ***Important:***
-*Now adjust the further settings of BSB-LAN in this file to your needs, e.g. logging, optional installed temperature sensors and so on.
-Until that specific chapter of this manual isn't completely translated from the German version, please read the comments in the file behind the definements and parameters to gain further informations.*
+You can also use DHCP though.
+Adjust the further settings of BSB-LAN in this file to your needs, e.g. logging, optional installed temperature sensors and so on.
+See [chap.
+5.2](chap05.md#52-configuration-by-adjusting-the-settings-within-bsb_lan_configh) for further informations.

 - Make sure, that you are using the current Ethernet Library (min. v2).
 Therefore, open „Sketch“ → „Include Library“ → „Manage Libraries“ and check if an update or a newer version of the „Ethernet Library“ is available.
 If so, update to that version or install the newer one.

 - Now select "Arduino Due (Programming Port)" in "Tools/Board" in the main menu of the Arduino IDE.